Ads Acknowledging That They’re Retargeting: Creepy or Not?

 Ad Review: Automattic’s Search for PHP Developers

-Hot off the press: while reading a newspaper’s website on my phone, scrolling down, down, down, and I see this ad: No, not the spammy supermarket ad on the top nor the bank ad on the bottom–three visible ads on one small screen is a classic sketch alarm!–but […]Read all
+Hot off the press: while reading a newspaper’s website on my phone, scrolling down, down, down, and I see this ad: No, not the spammy supermarket ad on the top nor the bank ad on the bottom, but the big one in the middle.
+Note that the Spanish text […]Read all

 Here’s what I used to think long, long ago, before I dipped my toes into the real-world: When I see something stupid that means that someone, somewhere, made a stupid decision.
 That feels like common sense, almost even tautological.
 If it is stupid, then someone did something stupid.
 Oh, if […]Read all

 It’s always worth it to call attention to well-done ads you see while surfing the internet.
 And this ad I saw last night from Simpli.fi was awesome: Let’s discuss why.
 First, it’s very on-target.
 I spend far too much time Googling and reading about display and programmatic ads so they […]Read all